 - Online promotion of class sessions that also provides website registration and liability waivers

 - Private Facebook group to share ideas and get questions answered on program implementation

 In addition to the 5k materials, there are resources that can help instructors on the Run for God website.
 These include tips on explaining the program to church leaders and videos with tips on running.

 Thoughts on the Program Design and Execution

 The Run for God program offers a simple way to start a running ministry.
-You get a complete package that includes tips on organizing sessions, choosing a target race, promoting the 5K challenge, etc. The Facebook community of instructors and leaders is available to answer questions about implementing and managing a program.
+You get a complete package that includes guidance on organizing run sessions, choosing a target race, promoting the 5K challenge, etc. The Facebook community of instructors and leaders is available to answer questions about implementing and managing a program.

 If you want to develop the running program further, you’ll need additional resources — particularly if the original participants keep coming back.
 Group members often want to advance beyond the basics after completing the 5K challenge, so you’ll want to add more content and challenges through other sources.

 For example, start sessions with a devotion from one of the Devotions books after you’ve completed the initial 12-week program.
 Tap the expertise of more experienced runners, community running groups, and certified coaches for guidance on running faster or distances longer than the 5K.

 The Run for God program is a complete package to start a basic running program.
 It’s easy to use and covers key topics relevant to exercising faith and fitness principles.
 When you’re ready to grow, find and use resources in your community and the Run for God community.